|NFQ Level||Level 8|

 |Fees||EU State Student Contribution + Capitation: €3,138 See Fees and Costs for full details.|

-The BSc Public Health Sciences offers an integrated learning experience in an interdisciplinary setting.
+Our BSc Public Health Sciences degree programme offers an integrated learning experience in an interdisciplinary setting.
 It provides training in the range of skills involved in keeping people healthy and preventing disease, including:

 - Assessing the health and well-being of populations;

 - Investigating complex public health problems such as obesity, HIV/AIDS and the impact of COVID-19;

-- Assessing the health impact of policy at local, national and global level
+- Assessing the health impact of policy at local, national, and global levels;

 - Communicating effectively with colleagues in public health and the wider health system, as well as with society at large.

-The BSc Public Health Sciences in UCC is the only undergraduate degree in public health in Ireland.
-It offers an integrated learning experience in an interdisciplinary environment, to produce graduates who are passionate about public health.
+This UCC BSc Public Health Sciences degree is one of the few public health undergraduate degrees in Ireland.
+It offers an integrated learning experience, in an interdisciplinary environment, that produces graduates who are passionate about public health.